samonzeweb/godb/README.md

 I made tests of godb on differents architectures and operating systems : OSX, Windows, Linux, ARM (Cortex A7) and Intel x64.

-godb is compatible with Go 1.7, 1.8 and 1.9.
+godb is compatible from Go 1.7 to 1.10.
 Previous ones are not tested.

 ## Documentation